Construction of Polynomials with prescribed divisibility conditions on the critical orbit

 Given that the density of prime divisors appearing in the critical orbit of $\f(x)$ is zero for a fixed $c\in \Q$, we ask the following question: fixing $n\ge 2$, what is the density of primes that are primitive divisors of $\f^n(0)$ for some $c\in\Q$?
 We prove that the density of such primes is positive.
 In addition, assuming certain conditions on the splitting field of the associated Gleason polynomial to $\f(x)$, we explicitly compute the latter density when $d=2$.

 For $K=\Q$, it is known that for all $n\geq 1$, there is at least one primitive prime divisor of $\f^n(0)$ except possibly for finitely many values of $n$, \cite[Theorem 1.1]{Holly_Krieger}.
 One can deduce an elementary upper bound on the number of primitive prime divisors of $\f^n(0)$ that depends on $d,n$ and $c$.
 One then wonders if there is a uniform upper bound on the latter number that only depends on $d$ and $n$.
 We show that the answer to this question is negative.
-More precisely, we prove that if $d\ge 2, \ n\ge 1$ and $t\ge 1$ are positive integers, then there exists an integer $c$ such that $f_{d,c}^{n}(0)$ has at least $t$ primitive prime divisors.
+In fact, we prove that if $d\ge 2, \ n\ge 1$ and $t\ge 1$ are positive integers, then there exists an integer $c$ such that $f_{d,c}^{n}(0)$ has at least $t$ primitive prime divisors.
 In addition, these $t$ primes may appear up to any chosen powers.
-One main ingredient in reaching the latter goal is showing that for a chosen integer $u\ge 1$, if $p$ is a primitive prime divisor of $\f^n(0)$, then there is $c'\in\Q$ such that $p$ is a primitive divisor of $f_{d,c'}^n(0)$, $p^u\mid f_{d,c'}^n(0)$ and $p^{u+1}\nmid f_{d,c'}^n(0)$.
+More precisely, the following theorem will be proved. \begin{Theorem} Fix integers $d\ge 2$ and $m\ge 1$.
+For $1\le i\le m$, let \begin{enumerate} \item $n_i$ be distinct positive integers, \item $t_i$ be positive integers, \item $(k_{i,1},k_{i,2},\dots,k_{i,t_i})$ be $t_i$-tuples of positive integers. \item $P$ be a set of primes of density zero in the set of all primes. \end{enumerate} Then, there exists an integer $c$ such that for each $1\leq i\leq m$ and $1\leq j\leq t_i$, there is a primitive prime divisor $p_{i,j}$ of $f_{d,c}^{n_i}(0)$ with $\nu_{p_{i,j}}(f_{d,c}^{n_i}(0))={k_{i,j}}$ and $p_{i,j}\not\in P$. \end{Theorem}